bypepe77/pictures-prueba/README.md

 # Getting Started with Pictures App.

+Photos is an application to search and view amazing photos, pictures use the flickr api to search images.

+You will have an entry to search for more specific tags or text that match the images.

 ## 1. npm install.
 This is important to install all the dependencies that the application needs to work